rahatsayyed/lucid-vite/lucid-improvement.md

    - **Interactive Playground**: Create a web-based playground where developers can try Lucid functions (e.g., building a transaction) and see results instantly.

 5. **Plug-and-Play UI Components**:

    - **Ready-to-Use Wallet Components**: Provide pre-built, customizable React components for common tasks, like connecting a wallet or displaying a balance.
    - **Easy Customization**: Ensure these components are flexible so developers can style or modify them to fit their app’s design.
    - **Example Need**: A `<WalletConnect />` component that handles wallet connection and shows the user’s balance, with customizable colors and layout.

 6. **Deriving Types From Blueprint `plutus.json`**:
    - **Type-Safe Off-Chain Code**: Automatically generate TypeScript types from the compiled Plutus plutus.json (blueprint) file to reduce manual errors
    - **Better Dev Experience**: Enable IDE auto-completion and validation when interacting with smart contracts—developers shouldn’t have to manually define Datum, Redeemer, or parameter types.
    - **Example Need**: A CLI tool or library function like lucid generate-types ./plutus.json that outputs a .ts file with properly typed interfaces for scripts, validators, and redeemers.

+---

+# Things I Can Contribute On

+1. **Onboarding Materials**
+   - Create clear, beginner-friendly guides for new developers joining the project.

+2. **Documentation**
+     - Write and maintain precise, well-structured docs covering setup, usage, and API references.

+3. **Refactoring**
+     - Improve code readability, structure, and efficiency without changing functionality.

+4. **Schema Upgrade**
+     - Migrate existing Lucid-Evolution schema from **TypeBox** to **Effect Schema** for stronger type-safety and validation.

+5. **Testing**
+     - Design and implement robust unit and integration tests to ensure reliability and catch edge cases.